matus-tomlein/ddist_assignment_tester/README.md

 # Usage

-Running `ruby cli.rb` will open a command-line interface that allows you to connect to execute tests.
+Running `bin/jruby-1.7.19/bin/jruby cli.rb` will open a command-line interface that allows you to connect to execute tests.
 The easiest way to execute a test is for instance to run: